No products in the cart

 Experiments have shown that Ta1 tends to increase the protein expression on the surface of tumor cells or virally infected cells and also the ones that mediate the presentation of the antigens like the beta two microglobulins, MHC Class 1, MHC Class 2 as well as the antigens specific to tumors.
 The downregulation of the antigen-presenting molecules is thought to be the reason for the immune escape by the tumor cells and the virally infected cells.

 As a response to the treatment with Ta1 and the CFTR is modulating drugs, a partially restored ciliary beating was detected by the multi DDM.

-HAEC’s were obtained from the three varied subjects homozygous for the F508del/ F508del mutation in CFTR and were further treated with Ta1 in the concentration of 100 ng/ml for the duration of 48 hrs, and comparison was made with the same cells which were treated with the vehicle only control.
-The partial restoration of the normal ciliary beating dynamics is indicated by the decrease in the coordination length scale due to the treatment with all three substances.
+HAECs were obtained from the three varied subjects homozygous for the F508del/ F508del mutation in CFTR and were further treated with Ta1 at 100 ng/ml concentration for the duration of 48 hrs.
+A comparison was made with the same cells treated with the vehicle-only control.
+The decrease indicates the partial restoration of the normal ciliary beating dynamics in the coordination length scale due to the treatment with all three substances.
 The results were consistent with the role of these substances reported earlier in modulating the CFTR functionality in CF cells.

 Evidence of ACE Inhibition combating Viral Pneumonia by Boosting ACE2

 It was determined that Tha1 shows inhibitory effects on the angiotensin-converting enzyme.
 Examination of the inhibition pattern and the kinetic parameters like Km and Vmax was done.
-Maximum inhibition pattern was displayed by Tha1 when analyzed based on the Lineweaver Burk plot.
+The maximum inhibition pattern was displayed by Tha1 when analyzed based on the Lineweaver Burk plot.
 3.33 µM and 0.8 µM were the values for Ki and IC50 of Tha1, respectively.
 The interaction of Tha1 with ACE enzyme (C- and N- domains) due to the hydrogen, hydrophobic and electrostatic forces was indicated by molecular docking.
-The binding of Tha1 to ACE domains was suggested by molecular modeling, and it was demonstrated that the binding was with a higher affinity to the N- domain with the binding energy of -22.87 kcal/mol.
+The binding of Tha1 to ACE domains was suggested by molecular modeling.
+It was demonstrated that the binding was with a higher affinity to the N- domain with the binding energy of -22.87 kcal/mol.